-- Park in the top parking lot and wait outside the office to be checked in. - Please be sure all family members (3 years-old and above) at drop-off are wearing a face covering and that you maintain social distance from other families.
-A face covering is required for each Early Childhood and Elementary student coming to school. - A staff member will check your MSD student's temperature with a touchless thermometer.
+- Park in the top parking lot and wait outside the office to be checked in. - Please be sure all family members (2 years-old and above) at drop-off are wearing a face covering and that you maintain social distance from other families.
+A face covering is required for each child 2 years-old and above coming to school. - A staff member will check your MSD student's temperature with a touchless thermometer.
 The temperature check must be below 100.4°F to be dropped off. - In the event that your child/children cannot enter school you will be sent home with instruction on the guidelines for returning. - The child will then be guided or directed to the appropriate classroom.